ncpleslie/Acer-V7-Aspire-482PG/Graphics Fix/Readme.md

-I found that when I booted, it would display a garbled image, from the Apple boot logo, to login.
+I found that when I booted it would display a garbled image from the Apple boot logo to login.
-To remedy this, you could simply put the laptop to sleep, or close the lid for 3 seconds.
+To remedy this you could simply put the laptop to sleep, or close the lid for 3 seconds.

 I created a small AppleScript to fix this bug.